 As a dividend investor, one can easily become full of themselves as their dividends continue to grow rapidly year after year, especially with the most recent ~10-year bull market run.

 One must ask themselves how confident they are in their dividend investments if the stock market were to crash 30% the next day.
 In particular, you should take into consideration what dividend stocks are more at risk of cutting their dividend and what your dividend return would be if they were to be cut during a recession, which is entirely possible.

 Because you cannot predict every stock that does well, do not be biased on the investments you have made in the past.
-Always learn and be receptive towards feedback and take into consideration unforeseen markets, such as the one we're in now.
+Always learn and be receptive towards feedback and take into consideration unforeseen markets.

 In the modern era, there is a lot of noise on what companies to buy and sell, and this includes dividend-paying companies as well.
 This "noise" refers to media outlets, friends and family, and really anything you read online.